-Consistent with the above, in the opinion of this office, as to your specific question of whether your office can legally release the body of a deceased that falls within the category of evidence for purposes of the Act to a funeral home for disposition and the question of clarification as to what to do with the body to maintain the integrity of the evidence based on DNA preservation standards, until the General Assembly clarifies the law in this area by subsequent legislation, as stated in our prior opinion to you dated October 27, 2010 regarding cremation of a body, consistent with the above case law and State statutory authority, as long as you as you have fully complied with the Act, we believe you have met your statutory obligations.
-At that point, the body must be released for burial.
-As stated in that opinion,

-[a]s a quasi-judicial officer, it is your duty to make the determination as to whether you have fulfilled your statutory duties in making your best effort to preserve the necessary evidence.
+Consistent with the above, in the opinion of this office, as to your specific question of whether a coroner can authorize a cremation at any point following a death which has the potential of a criminal case, consistent with the above case law and State statutory authority, as long as you as you have fully complied with the Act, we believe you have met your statutory obligations.
+At that point, a cremation permit can be issued.
+As a quasi-judicial officer, it is your duty to make the determination as to whether you have fulfilled your statutory duties in making your best effort to preserve the necessary evidence.
 It does not appear that at any point was it the intention of the General Assembly that bodies be retained until all criminal proceedings have been accomplished.
+The coroner must balance his duties under the Act with his other duties as coroner including the issuance of any cremation permit.